JWT and Bearer

 Hs256JwtVerifier enforces (defaults in parentheses):

 exprequired by default (requireExpiration: true).
-Tokens withoutexpare rejected unless explicitly disabled.expectedIssuer/expectedAudiencefor strictiss/audvalidation when set.audmatches against either a string or a list of audiences in the token.maxLifetimeSecondsrejects tokens whoseexp - iatexceeds the cap.maxTokenLength(8192bytes) rejects oversized tokens before parsing.
+Tokens withoutexpare rejected unless explicitly disabled.expectedIssuer/expectedAudiencefor strictiss/audvalidation when set.audmatches against either a string or a list of audiences in the token.maxLifetimeSecondsrejects tokens whoseexp - iatexceeds the cap. (v1.1.0) When the cap is configured, tokens must carry bothiatandexp— previously a token withoutiatskipped the lifetime check entirely; now it is rejected (401 invalid_token).
+Applies toHs256JwtVerifierandRs256JwksJwtVerifieralike.maxTokenLength(8192bytes) rejects oversized tokens before parsing.

 WpClaimsUserMapper defaults changed: idClaims is now ['user_id', 'uid', 'wp_user_id'].
 Re-add 'sub' explicitly if your tokens use it as the WP user identifier.